-Hofshagen M, Tarpai A, Bruheim T. The surveillance and control programme for Campylobacter spp. in broiler flocks in Norway.
-In: Sviland S, Hellberg H (editors).
+Hofshagen M, Tarpai A, Opheim M. The surveillance and control programme for Campylobacter spp. in broiler flocks in Norway 2011.
 Surveillance and control programmes for terrestrial and aquatic animals in Norway.
-Annual report 2010.
-Oslo: Norwegian Veterinary Institute; 2011.
-ISSN 1503-1454.
+Annual report 2011.
+Oslo: Norwegian Veterinary Institute 2012.

-© Norwegian Veterinary Institute
+© Norwegian Veterinary Institute 2012